1 Kings 18 – Elijah’s Victory at Carmel

 1. (1-2) The end of the drought.

 b.
-Go, present yourself to Ahab: Earlier God told Elijah to hide himself.
+Go, present yourself to Ahab: Earlier, God told Elijah to hide himself.
 Now it was time to present himself.
-There is a time to hide and be alone with God, and there is also a time to present our self to the world.
+There is a time to hide and be alone with God, and there is also a time to present yourself to the world.
 Some wish to always remain hidden when they should step up and present themselves.

 i.
 Elijah simply obeyed God’s command.
 Though it happened through the prayers of Elijah, his prayers were sensitive to the leading of God.
 The drought did not begin or end as a result of Elijah’s will, but at God’s will.